Neuromurf/VSD-coursework/README.md

-# Digital SoC Design using OpenLANE
+# Digital SoC Design using OpenLane

 This repository documents steps in execusing a complete desgin flow for a digital SoC using **OpenLane** which is an open-source RTL-to-GDSII flow built around the SkyWater 130nm (Sky130) PDK.